 Electrical Wiring for a Washer and Dryer Unit

-How to Prevent Circuit Overload for Your New Washer and Dryer: I bought a stackable apt size 27 inch washer and dryer combo and had installed by professionals.
+Mary in Arvada, Colorado asks: How Can I Prevent a Circuit Overload for my New Washer and Dryer: I bought a stackable apt size 27 inch washer and dryer combo and had installed by professionals.

 Wiring a Washer and Dryer Circuit